jtagxhub/jetpack-agx-build/README.md

     2. The relevant files for this scripts and their layout.

-       Note: In below layout, 64_TX1, jetpack_download are downloaded by Jetpack.
-       And, sources.tbz2 under jetpack_download, kernel, u-boot, prebuilts are setup by command "bspsetp".

        $TOP
         ├── build                  --> This Build Assistant Scripts │   ├── bspsetup.sh
         │   ├── config
         │   ├── envsetup.sh
         │   ├── flashsetup.sh
-        │   ├── install.sh
         │   ├── kernelbuild.sh
         │   ├── README.md
         ├── jetpack_download